 Consistency comes from a disciplined routine:

-Begin each day reviewing your trading plan, levels, market conditions, and mental state.
+- Pre-Market Preparation: - Begin each day reviewing your trading plan, levels, market conditions, and mental state.
 Consistency reduces impulsiveness.

-Have clearly written checklists and rules that guide every trading decision.
+- Checklists and Rules: - Have clearly written checklists and rules that guide every trading decision.
 Following rules helps avoid emotional reactions.

-Conduct structured post-market reviews each day, identifying specific areas for improvement to apply next session.
+- Post-Market Reviews: - Conduct structured post-market reviews each day, identifying specific areas for improvement to apply next session.

 Develop an Effective Trading Journal